tpayne/CloudRun/samples/GCESample/README.md

 If you wish to make the output human readable, that is left as an action for the reader to do.
 It is doable with functions like `toPrettyString()` on JSON slurpers etc.

+The `pom.xml` used for this project build has been modified to also support optional security scans for OWASP dependencies, these can be invoked by doing...

+     % mvn clean install -Psecruity-scans

+The checks can take a long time to run, so are not done by default.

 Dependencies
 ------------
 Before you attempt this example, please ensure you have done the following: -